External toolchains

 Embedded Studio is an industry leading streamlined and powerful IDE.
 It is specifically designed for professional embedded development: an all-in-one solution providing stability and a continuous workflow.

-What is the Difference to Other IDEs?
+What is the difference to other IDEs?